zmarket/silverstripe-angularjs-modeladmin/README.md

 # SilverStripe Angular.js ModelAdmin

-This module connects Angular.js to a SilverStripe ModelAdmin, using a product catalog as an example.
+SilverStripe module which connects Angular.js to a SilverStripe ModelAdmin.

 ## Requirements